Introduction

 Common Mistakes or Misunderstandings

 Students also sometimes overlook like terms or fail to combine them properly.
 In the expression 2x + 3x² + 4x, the like terms 2x and 4x should be combined to give 6x + 3x².
 Finally, in radicals, failing to factor out perfect squares can leave expressions unsimplified.
-For example, √72 should be rewritten as 6√2, not left as √72.
+As an example, √72 should be rewritten as 6√2, not left as √72.

 FAQs